What is a mentee?

 A mentee is a student who volunteers to be assigned to a UAH minority student mentor.
 She/he will ask for guidance when academic questions or other challenges arise.

 A mentor is someone who provides students with support, counsel, friendship, reinforcement and constructive example.
 Mentors are good listeners, people who care and want to help others.

 What does a mentor do?

 A mentor will set up a regular meeting schedule with their mentee(s).
 She/he will meet with their mentee on campus, by e-mail, or phone.
 Discussion topics range from academic success, career goals and strategies for other topics.
 The mentor will serve as a resource to assist a student with navigating the university system and introduce them to various campus services.

 Latest research indicates mentorship:

 Mentorship benefits for first year students

-- Immediate connection with a UAHuntsville student and trained mentor who can offer a full picture of campus life and answer your questions.
+Immediate connection with a UAH student and trained mentor who can offer a full picture of campus life and answer your questions.

-- Interactions with faculty, staff, alumni and mentors who can provide insight about UAHuntsville.
+Interactions with faculty, staff, alumni and mentors who can provide insight about UAH.